unioslo/mreg/README.md

 #### Manually

-A step by step series of examples that tell you how to get a development env running
+##### A step by step series of examples that tell you how to get a development env running:

+Start by cloning the project from github.
+You need a terminal, `python3`, and access to a package manager that can install the necessary requirements from `requirements.txt`.
+We use pip.

-When you've got your copy of the mreg directory, setup you virtual environment.
+When you've got your copy of the mreg directory, setup you virtual environment:
 ```
 > python3 -m venv venv
 > source venv/bin/activate
 ```
-Then install the required packages
+Then install the required packages:
 ```
 > pip install -r requirements.txt
 ```
-Perform database migrations
+Perform database migrations:
 ```
 > python manage.py migrate
 ```
-Load sample data from fixtures into the now migrated database
+Load sample data from fixtures into the now migrated database:
 ```
 > python manage.py loaddata mreg/fixtures/fixtures.json
 ```
-And finally, run the server.
+And finally, run the server:
 ```
 > python manage.py runserver
 ```